 Take a stroll through Sintra’s alley ways, under a stone archway or an unexpected turn down winding stairs with steps protected by thick green foliage.
 It may lead you to another castle or even a private residential neighborhood filled with homes from a period that you wish you belonged to.
 It’s truly magical and I’m convinced Walt Disney and co. channeled some inspiration from here for some of the classics.

-I chose Lawrence’s Hotel for my accommodation and I was not disappointed.
-The suite was beautifully appointed, elegant, charming and full of character.
-It had the perfect upscale B&B feel to it, all with a great view and at a good price.
+I chose Lawrence’s Hotel for my accommodation.
+I was not disappointed.
+The suites are beautifully appointed, elegant, charming and full of character.
+It has the perfect upscale B&B feel to it, all with a great view and at a good price.
 On top of that, it was steps away from my favorite castle, Quinta da Regaleira.